 a high-frequency square wave will appear as at Fig. 5B.

 as shown in Curve 2, middle-range and high-frequency square waves will appear

 as previously, but low-frequency square waves will generally be tilted in the

 a perfectly flat-top low-frequency square wave may be obtained, but this is

-frequently difficult to maintain in production unless each unit is adjusted individually.
+frequently difficult to maintain in production unless each unit is adjusted

-is used to provide a boost at high frequencies, the over-all
+When a peaking coil is used to provide a boost at high frequencies, the over-all

 response may appear as shown in Curves 3 or 4, depending on the frequency of

 peaking and the amount of damping.
 With a response as shown in Curve 3, a

 high-frequency

 square waves will remain as previously.
 If the response is as in Curve 4, a

 high-frequency square wave will appear as in Fig. 5D, and a middle-range

 frequency square wave as in Fig. 5E.

 If high-frequency compensation is obtained by reducing distributed capacities,

-a high-frequency square wave can be made to approach the input signal
+a high-frequency square wave can be made to approach the input signal in form,

-5. Note that the response falls off smoothly at higher frequencies.
+that the response falls off smoothly at higher frequencies.

 in reduced overall gain.